Los Piojos: History

-The group released Verde Paisaje del Infierno in 2000.
 In 2003 the band came out with their 7th full-length, Máquina de Sangre.
 It became one of the best selling Argentinian albums of the year.
 The band would also sell out 70,000 seat River Plate Stadium, something only achieved locally by bands such as Soda Stereo, and the most important foreign musical acts.
+The album included the song "Motumbo" which was composed by former drummer Daniel Buira.